kubrickfr/avsc-wiki/Quickstart.md

 ## Defining a service

-The first step to creating a service is to define its API or "protocol": the available calls and their signature.
+The first step to creating a service is to define its API or _protocol_: the available calls and their signature.
 There are a couple ways of defining protocols; we can write JSON definitions directly, or we can define them using Avro's IDL (which can then be compiled to JSON definitions).
 The latter is